-15. If, after the start of the race, a rider stalls his motorcycle, then he may be assisted by being pushed along the track until the engine starts.
+15. If, after the start of the race, a rider stalls his motorcycle, then he may be assisted by being pushed by an official along the track until the engine starts.

-If, after a reasonable period, the engine does not start, then the rider will be pushed into the pit lane where his mechanics may provide assistance.
+If, after a reasonable period, the engine does not start, then the rider will be pushed by an official into the pit lane where his mechanics may provide assistance.